ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}`.
 The payload
 is set to `AggregationJobInitReq` and the media type is set to "application/dap-aggregation-job-init-req".

+The Leader MUST authenticate its requests to the Helper using a scheme that meets the requirements in {{request-authentication}}.

 The Helper's response will be an `AggregationJobResp` message (see
 {{aggregation-helper-init}}.
 The response's `prepare_resps` must include exactly